 ED is very common.
 Although most often seen in men over the age of 40, ED can affect men of all ages.
+But how do you know if you have it?
+How exactly is erectile dysfunction diagnosed?

 There is also available a SHIM score test to ‘grade’ your level of ED.